 JOHN: Am I not understanding your question?

 JOHN: Oh, I see.
 Well, I’ve never been there.
 I really don’t know how it operates, but it won’t be anything like here.
-So you couldn’t be more faithful in heaven because you couldn’t be less faithful, right?
+So you couldn’t be more faithful in heaven, because you couldn’t be less faithful.
+Right?
 So whatever you’re going to be the day you get there is what you’ll be forever.
 Does that sound good?

-ED: Sir, my name is Ed and I go to Calvary Church in Santa Ana and I’ve got a whole row of friends here from...here really in support of your church.
+QUESTIONER: My name is Ed and I go to Calvary Church in Santa Ana and I’ve got a whole row of friends here from – who are just really in support of your church.

 JOHN: Well thank you.

-JOHN: Yeah...well, yeah, I think there... you can approach it several ways but the right thing to do is to say to them, “Have you gone to him?
+JOHN: Yeah.
+Well yeah, I think that you can approach it several ways but the right thing to do is to say to them, “Have you gone to him?
 Have you spoken with him?
 Have you asked him if these in fact are the things that he believes?
-Because if you have not gone to him to confront him and to find out from him that this is in fact true, you’re guilty of slandering a servant of the Lord without really knowing it, whether it’s true.”
+Because if you have not gone to him to confront him and to find out from him that this is in fact true, you’re guilty of slandering a servant of the Lord without really knowing it – whether it’s true.”
 That’s what I would say.
-If you don’t have the honesty and the (applause) integrity.
-I would say, “Well if you have the integrity to go to him and sit down with him and discern whether these things are true, then maybe I’d be interested in listening.”
+If you don’t have the honesty and the integrity – But I would say, “Well if you have the integrity to go to him and sit down with him and discern whether these things are true, then maybe I’d be interested in listening.”

 JOHN: “But I’m certainly not going to be a bucket for your rumors to land in.”
 Okay?

-QUESTIONER: Hi, John, yet another tongues question.
-In the account in Acts 2 of Pentecost, as I read my New American Standard Bible over and over I come to the feeling that this miracle was in the hearing.
+QUESTIONER: Hi, John.
+Yet another tongues question.
+In the account in Acts 2 of Pentecost, as I read my New American Standard Bible, over and over I come to the feeling that this miracle was in the hearing.
 And I’ve never heard anybody comment on that and I just would like to hear your opinion of that.
-It...

 JOHN: I don’t hold that view and I don’t think that view holds up very well, particularly when you recognize that they were all filled with the Holy Spirit, verse 4, and began to speak with other languages.
 That seems to me to be a fairly open and shut case for a miracle of speaking rather than a miracle of hearing.
-But there are those that believe that.
-In fact, if you would read any treatment, I might suggest to you maybe The Theology of the Holy Spirit by Frederick Dale Bruener(?), you can find it in our great library.
-Bruener might have a section dealing with that in which you could get the argument for that.
+But there are those who believe that.
+In fact, if you would read any treatment – I might suggest to you maybe The Theology of the Holy Spirit by Frederick Dale Bruner.
+You can find it in our great library.
+Bruner might have a section dealing with that in which you could get the argument for that.
 But I believe it was a miracle of speaking rather than a miracle of hearing, particularly when you see the cloven tongues of fire, and when you compare the rest of Acts and the other phenomena that occurred which seems clearly to be a speaking phenomena rather than a hearing.
 Okay?

-JOHN: ...Would help you.
-Go to the little tape shack out there, and also I wrote a book called, well it’s on tongues, The Truth About Tongues, is that it, Lance?
+JOHN: – would help you.
+Go to the little tape shack out there.
+And also I wrote a book called – well it’s on tongues.
+I don’t even remember the – The Truth About Tongues.
+Is that it, Lance?
 The Truth About Tongues, tell them to give you one as a gift from me.
 Okay?